treasure-data/treasure-boxes/tool-box/ps_backup_restore/README.md

 1. config/input_params.yml - This config file has two parameters that determines if you would like to perform Backup or Restore **Parameters**: enable_backup and enable_restoreTo perform restore, set enable_backup: no and enable_restore: yes

 2. config/database.yml - Database name where all the below config tables resides.
-Update parameter database
+Update parameter database.

-    - config/restore_parent_seg.yml - It is the main configuration file that needs to be set for restore process and this will require following **parameters**: ms_name - New name for the Parent Segment ms_table_restore - Table Name to write results from Parent Segment configuration json file folder_stg_tbl - Table Name to write results from Folder configuration json file root_folder_id - Not required to be set for Part 1 aws_bucket_name - AWS s3 bucket name aws_ms_config_path - Path prefix of the parent segment config json file aws_folder_config_path - Path prefix of the folder configuration json file restore_ps_config_v4 - Set to ‘yes’ for Part 1 where we only restore the Parent Segment config restore_folders_and_segments_v5 - Set to ‘no’ for Part 1, as restoring folder and segment entities require Part 2 to be completed.
+    - config/restore_parent_seg.yml - It is the main configuration file that needs to be set for restore process and this will require the following **parameters**:
+		- ms_name - New name for the Parent Segment
+		- ms_table_restore - Table Name to write results from Parent Segment configuration json file
+		- folder_stg_tbl - Table Name to write results from Folder configuration json file
+		- root_folder_id - Not required to be set for Part 1
+		- aws_bucket_name - AWS s3 bucket name
+		- aws_ms_config_path - Path prefix of the parent segment config json file
+		- aws_folder_config_path - Path prefix of the folder configuration json file
+		- restore_ps_config_v4 - Set to ‘yes’ for Part 1 where we only restore the Parent Segment config
+		- restore_folders_and_segments_v5 - Set to ‘no’ for Part 1, as restoring folder and segment entities require Part 2 to be completed.

 3. Run the main_wf.dig workflow now to restore Parent Segment configuration in Data Workbench